USDA-FSA/fsa-design-system/guides/applications/buttons.md

 <a href="#" class="dut-button-demo__cancel-link">Cancel</a> vs. <button class="fsa-btn fsa-btn--alt" type="button">Cancel</button>

-When used, the Cancel button can be used as either a text link or a button with Alt style.
-The Cancel text link is preferred.
+In general, all FSA applications should use the link style for a Cancel button.
+On occasion, a Canel button could utilize the Alt button style, such as in an application that uses a modal or popup window and the User needs to Cancel the action being performed within the modal or popup.

 ___

-<button class="fsa-btn fsa-btn--tertiary" type="button">Delete</button> vs. <button class="fsa-btn fsa-btn--tertiary" type="button">Save &amp; Continue</button>
+<button class="fsa-btn fsa-btn--tertiary" type="button">Delete</button> vs. <button class="fsa-btn fsa-btn--tertiary" type="button">Reset</button>

 A button SHALL use the Tertiary style when the action taken has descructive capabilities.